-The Discharger shall provide to the applicable Water Board a Tribal and Cultural Resources Report detailing the Discharger’s attempt to consult with tribe(s) in good faith, a description of tribe requested mitigation measures and why the measures would be infeasible, and alternative mitigation measures that protect the integrity of the site.
+The Discharger shall provide to the applicable Water Board a Tribal and Cultural Resources Report detailing the Discharger’s attempt to consult with Tribe(s) in good faith, a description of Tribe requested treatment measures and why the measures would be infeasible, and alternative mitigation measures that protect the integrity of the site.

-Mitigation measures shall be implemented for the duration of project activities.
+Treatment measures shall be implemented for the duration of project activities.

-The Discharger shall maintain confidentiality of the TCR location and provide worker training about any applicable mitigation measures.
+The Discharger shall maintain confidentiality of the Tribal Cultural Resources location and provide worker training on any applicable mitigation measures.

-Provide a Tribal and Cultural Resources Report to the applicable Water Board that shows either 1) no TCRs were identified within the project area; 2) the appropriate mitigation and conservation measures developed in consultation with the affected California Native American tribe when the survey and research reveal a TCR or a Sacred Lands Inventory positive result; or 3) documentation that shows that affected California Native American tribes were contacted and did not respond to the opportunity to consult within 30 days.
+Category B projects shall provide a Tribal and Cultural Resources Report to the applicable Water Board that shows either 1) no Tribal Cultural Resources were identified within the project area; 2) the appropriate treatment measures developed in coordination with the affected California Native American Tribe when the survey and research reveal a Tribal Cultural Resource or a Sacred Lands Inventory positive result; or 3) documentation that shows that affected California Native American Tribes were contacted and did not respond to the opportunity to consult within 30 days or did not provide utilities with recommended treatment measures within 30 days of the request to coordinate.
+Category A projects shall retain the Tribal and Cultural Resources Report and provide a copy to the Water Boards upon request.

 Mitigation Measures for Treatment of Human Remains.
 The Discharger shall immediately comply with Health and Safety Code section 7050.5 and, if applicable, Public Resources Code section 5097.98, and take the following actions, upon discovery of any human remains: